Loading...

 How to consume Soy Protein Isolate without glucose spikes

-Add sources of healthy fats like avocados, nuts, or seeds to your meal, which can help stabilize blood sugar levels.
+Add healthy fats like avocados, nuts, seeds, or olive oil to your meal.
+These fats can help moderate blood sugar levels by slowing the absorption of carbohydrates.

 healthspan-mbl